Can I claim Provisional ITC on missing invoices once the new returns come in force?

 So the question arises then,

-what happens if the Invoices are not uploaded by the supplier, does the purchaser lose that ITC?
+what happens if the Invoices are not uploaded by the supplier – missing invoices; does the purchaser lose that ITC?

-In New Returns Table 4A.10 Provisional input tax credit on documents not uploaded by the suppliers [net of ineligible credit] gives the provision to the purchaser to take ITC on provisional basis.
+In New Returns Table 4A.10 Provisional input tax credit on documents not uploaded by the suppliers [net of ineligible credit] gives the provision to the purchaser to claim provisional ITC on missing invoices.
 Thus invoices on which purchaser is eligible to take credit but supplier did not upload the invoice can be considered for claiming provisional ITC in the said table.

 What is the capping to provisional ITC?